th0rn0/lanops-manager/README.md

 ### Docker

-This method is intended to be run as just a image with your own database
+This method is intended to be run as just a image with your own database.
+Persistant storage is required for the storage/ directory.

 ```
-docker run -it -d lanopsdev/manager:latest \
+docker run -it -d \
   -e APP_DEBUG=true \
   -e APP_ENV=local \
   -e APP_URL=localhost \
-  -e APP_KEY=SomeRandomString \
   -e DB_HOST=database \
   -e DB_DATABASE=lan_manager \
   -e DB_PORT=3306 \